PFF League

-The Pakistan Football Federation League B Division (پاکستان فٹ بال فیڈریشن لیگ) commonly known and abbreviated as PFF League, is a Pakistani league for men's football departments and clubs which are in the Pakistan football league system, and is the country's second-tier competition.
-Contested by 18 departments and clubs, it operates on a system of promotion and relegation with the top-tier Pakistan Premier League.
+The Pakistan Football Federation League B Division (پاکستان فٹ بال فیڈریشن لیگ) commonly known and abbreviated as PFF League, was the second tier of the Pakistani football league system from 2004 to 2020.
+It operated on a system of promotion and relegation with the Pakistan Premier League.
+The league was held regularly from 2004 until 2014, when a crisis within the Pakistan Football Federation led to the suspension of domestic football competitions.
+After a long hiatus, the league returned for the 2020 season.

-Each season, the two top-finishing teams from the PFFL's club phase and the departmental phase are automatically promoted to the Pakistan Premier League, and the winner of the final between club phase and departmental phase is crowned the PFF League champion.
+Each season, the two top-finishing teams from the PFFL's club phase and the departmental phase were automatically promoted to the Pakistan Premier League, and the winner of the final between club phase and departmental phase was crowned the PFF League champion.

 History

 The PFF League was founded in 2004 to serve as the second division for the newly re-branded Pakistan Premier League.
 The league's name was originally planned as 'National League Division B', however it was ultimately branded as PFF League since its formation.

 Its inaugural season was won by National Bank and Pakistan Public Works Department were the runners-up.
 Baloch Quetta is the team that has spent the most time in the PFF League, a total of nine seasons.

-In 2006, the Pakistan Football Federation introduced the National Club Championship as a third tier beneath the PFF League.
+In 2006, the Pakistan Football Federation introduced the National Club Championship as a third tier beneath the PFF League, although it is unknown whether it was held again as a third-tier competition.

 In February 2020, after six years, Pakistan Football Federation announced the 2020 edition of the PFF League to be held across 4 cities (Quetta, Faisalabad, Karachi, and Lahore).

-Promotion

-The teams which win the PFF League are promoted to the Pakistan Premier League, the first division of Pakistani football.

 Structure of the league

-The league comprises more than 10 teams with club teams playing in the club leg while the departmental clubs which play through department phase group stages.
-Winner from both the phases earns promotion to upcoming season of Pakistan Premier League and face each other in the finals to determine the winner of PFF League.
+The league comprised more than 10 teams with club teams playing in the club leg while the departmental clubs played through department phase group stages.
+Winner from both the phases earned promotion to upcoming season of Pakistan Premier League and face each other in the finals to determine the winner of PFF League.